Local Criminal Justice Board

 Local Criminal Justice Boards (LCJBs) bring together criminal justice organisations at police force area level to support joint working and improve services.

-The PCC currently chairs the Thames Valley LCJB and is working with them to reduce re-offending and improve the experience for victims and witnesses.
+The Deputy PCC Matthew Barber currently chairs the Thames Valley LCJB and is working with them to reduce re-offending and improve the experience for victims and witnesses.

 In the Thames Valley the LCJB consists of:

-The Board is further supported by Victim Support, Witness Service, Health ( Public Health England and NHS England) and a representative of the Local Authority Chief Executives.
+The Board is further supported by the Witness Service and Health ( Public Health England and NHS England).

 The board will meet 5 times a year to review performance and to consider and approve any new initiatives.